A. Anticipated Future Trends

 C. Relationships to Resources Treated in Other Policy Statements

-The classics bibliographer collects works on the period of Roman occupation of what is today France, prior to the Middle Ages.
+The classical studies librarian collects works on the period of Roman occupation of what is today France, prior to the Middle Ages.

-The military studies bibliographer collects works on French military history, especially for the 19th and 20th centuries.
+The military science librarian collects works on French military history, especially for the 19th and 20th centuries.
 The French studies librarian may collect also, particularly about pre-Napoleonic wars and military subjects.

 The gender studies librarian collects works on gender studies, women, and families.
 The French studies librarian also does.

 The maps librarian collects maps and atlases on France.